avibhagat/LogParser/README.md

 pip3 install -r requirements.txt

 There is sleep command while executing api call to map ip address to geo data.
-The reason is "http://ip-api.com/" will ban ip address with more than 150 requests a min.
+The reason is "http://ip-api.com/" will ban ip address with more than 150 requests per minute.
 You can comment line 21 in lib/log-parser.py to make code faster.

 File to parse has to be in "PROJECT_ROOT/resources/" folder